 A Tribe/Consortium initiates the negotiation phase by sending to the Secretary a written request clearly identified as a Request to Initiate the Negotiation Phase.
-This request notifies the Secretary of the Tribe's/ Consortium's interest in negotiating for a program(s).
+This request notifies the Secretary of the Tribe's Consortium's interest in negotiating for a program(s).
 This request must be sent:

-(a) If in electronic form (PDF), which is the preferred method, to [TBD]; or
+(a) If in electronic form (PDF), which is the preferred method, to SGNEGOTIATION-REQUEST@bia.gov;